giladoved/dotfiles/README.md

 - persistant undos

+- no need to press shift when typing colon :

+- F2 is paste toggle

 ### iTerm Settings

 - For the same terminal color theme as vim: set the theme to `base16-oceanicnext.dark.256.itermcolors`